 Optimally, a server certificate issued by an external certificate authority should be used.
-Whether it is issued by an enterprise-wide certificate authority (to be used on the intranet) or a commercial one, the root CA is usually trusted by client machines.
+Whether it is issued by an enterprise-wide certificate authority (to be used on the intranet) or a commercial one, the root CA is usually trusted by client machines and devices.

 In order to use such a certificate, user should use the Operations Hub certificate management tool to import it and its private key into Operations Hub.
-Note that it is strongly recommended to import the certificate chain (the server certificate, all intermediate CA certificates, and optionally the root CA certificate).
+Note that it is strongly recommended to import the certificate chain, including the server certificate, all intermediate CA certificates, and the root CA certificate.
+It is optional to include the root CA certificate only if the server certificate is purchased from a commercial certificate vendor.
 If you have received certificate files in PEM format, you can copy and paste all of them into one PEM file to be imported.